reillypascal/personalsite-ssg/pages/digital-garden/tutorials/how-to-set-up-webmentions.md

 - [Netlify](https://www.netlify.com/) — the hosting service I use.
 I use their [build hooks](https://docs.netlify.com/configure-builds/build-hooks/) to instruct my site to rebuild nightly and pull in new mentions.
 - [Bridgy](https://brid.gy/) — if you share a post from your site on Mastodon/Bluesky/etc., this service can turn interactions with that post into webmentions that go to your site.
 You can then display these as comments on your blog.

-If you have any trouble, the folks on the [IndieWeb Chat](https://chat.indieweb.org/) are extremely helpful — you can ask them questions at the link above, and the link also includes Discord/Slack versions of the chatroom if that's more your style.
+If you have any trouble, the folks on the [IndieWeb Chat](https://chat.indieweb.org/) are extremely helpful — you can ask them questions at the link, and the link also includes Discord/Slack versions of the chatroom if that's more your style.

 Let's get started!